 What do you think?
 If a man has a hundred sheep, and one of them has gone astray, does he not leave the ninety-nine on the mountains and go in search of the one that went astray?

-If a shepherd has ninety-nine sheep and one strays, that’s the cost of business, and losing only one sheep, although unfortunate, is perhaps considered acceptable.
+If a shepherd has ninety-nine sheep and one strays, that is the cost of business, and losing only one sheep, although unfortunate, is perhaps considered acceptable.
 Why would we risk losing any of the ninety-nine just to find the one?
 But Jesus’ “business model” is utterly different than ours.
-It’s not of this world but belongs to his Kingdom.
-For Jesus, it’s not good enough for one of us to stray from the safe-keeping and protection of his pasture, the Church (see II Peter 3:9).
+It is not of this world but belongs to his Kingdom.
+For Jesus, it is not good enough for one of us to stray from the safe-keeping and protection of his pasture, the Church (see II Peter 3:9).
 Unlike earthly shepherds, Jesus sees the value and goes searching for the one lost sheep, a sheep he may not even find.

 [Jesus] calls little ones not them that are really little, but them that are so esteemed by the multitude, the poor, the objects of contempt…

-Are we going to ignore the lost sheep, and we know who they are, by cutting our losses and reporting a “profitable” year?
+Are we going to ignore the lost sheep, and we know who they are, by cutting our losses and reporting a “profitable” year, however we measure “profit.”
+We had this many more people attend Badarak last week, and we have this much left over from the budget last year.
 James writes in his epistle (5:19-20),

 My brethren, if anyone among you wanders from the truth and someone brings him back, let him know that whoever brings back a sinner from the error of his way will save his soul from death and will cover a multitude of sins.